Understanding the Importance of Work History in Social Security Disability Benefits

 Many people worry that gaps in employment will hurt their claim.
 Here’s the truth:

-If you stopped working too long ago, you may have lost your SSDI insured status, meaning you no longer qualify for SSDI.
+If I stopped working too long ago, I may have lost my SSDI insured status, meaning I no longer qualify for SSDI.
+This is why it’s important to check my Social Security Earnings Record early.

-8. Self-Employment: How It Affects Your Work Credits
+Self-Employment: How It Affects My Work Credits

 Self-employed individuals can qualify for SSDI—but only if they paid Social Security taxes.